konami99/airtasker/README.md

 This is a simple application showing how to integrate Codeship and Elasticbeanstalk.
-There're two groups of instances: `webservers` process http requests, while `workers` process background jobs.
-Frontend is react and bootstrap.
+There're two groups of instances: `webservers` process http requests, and `workers` process background jobs.

 https://richardchou.id.au/